dragonfly-ai/slash/README.md

 - High performance Vector data types with convenient vector math syntax.
 - Probability Distributions, Parametric and Estimated (Online/Streaming): Gaussian/Normal, Poisson, LogNormal, Binomial (parametric only), Beta, and PERT; each with support for sampling and probability density functions, PDFs.
 - Sampleable trait for making types into generative models.
 - Math functions: Beta, Factorial, and Gamma functions: B(α, β), x! and Γ(x).
+Convenience macros, methods, and case classes for computing logarithms of arbitrary base.
 - Geometry: Sample points uniformly from volumes defined by 3D tetrahedrons.
 - Bresenham Line Drawing Algorithm that invokes a lambda for each discrete point on a line.
 - Kernels: Gaussian, Epanechnikov, Uniform, and Discrete.